 The North Face Vectiv Enduris outsole utilizes a proprietary Surface Control rubber enhanced by 3.5mm multidirectional lugs for what I would deem as moderate traction.
 The lugs aren’t as aggressive as my two favorite outsoles on the market, but the butterfly-shaped lugs across most of the bottom of the shoe combine with the chevron shapes around the perimeter to provide decent confidence on everything except really rough trails and significant mud or snow.
 If a few miles of pavement are included in a run, this outsole cruises over the firm surface with ease as well.
 Wet-surface traction is adequate, but there are other outsoles I’d prefer if I ran primarily in wet and muddy climates.
 However, as an all-purpose door-to-trail shoe, it’s a great outsole for a lot of what I do in Colorado, Arizona, summertime U.S. Pacific Northwest, and beyond.

 Diamond-shaped cutouts in the forefoot, midfoot, and laterally near the heel reduce the weight of outsole and help to improve flexibility of the more maximal shoe.
 The protection is still such that no pointy rocks can intrude.
-The shoe has a wider platform and footprint for increased stability which definitely serves that purpose well on everything but doll-head rocks, but not a lot of shoes really do allow me to skate flawlessly over such terrain, so this is not a true complaint.
+The shoe has a wider platform and footprint for increased stability which definitely serves that purpose well on everything but doll-head rocks, but not a lot of trail running shoes really do allow me to skate flawlessly over such terrain, so this is not a true complaint.
 The overall durability of the outsole will be interesting to see as I get into the “middle miles” of shoe life with the Enduris.
 The chevron lugs along the perimeter both medially and laterally seem to be showing more wear than the central butterfly lugs (maybe due to the rocks), and the denser compound over the heel crash pad appears to have the same wear as the softer outsole compound in the rest of the shoe.
 So far, I have no complaints about durability, but I’m probably only about one-third of the way into the shoe’s lifespan.

 The North Face Vectiv Enduris Overall Impressions